 Craftsman window trim profiles are based on a classic design that looks good in every home.
-And not only are these trim profiles beautiful–they’re also simple to build and install!
+And, not only are these trim profiles beautiful–they’re also simple to build and install!

 Pre-prime Pine Trim

 Also, I feel that a miter saw is just indispensable for this project (and any other trim project).
 While I advocate for the best tools possible, I know not everyone needs a pro-grade saw.
 Even a smaller 10″ hobby saw can be effective enough to make good clean cuts on casings.
-(Harbor Freight has long been the best outlet for affordable power tools.)

 With the right tools at hand, you’re ready to begin!

 Craftsman window trim is a general trim design profile based on the elements of classical architecture.
 This style of window trim can be extremely ornate.
 Or it can be incredibly simple.
 But, it will always create an identifiable visual effect because the same design elements are used in every application.